roboflow/inference/docs/workflows/create_workflow_block.md

             pass
     ```

-    * lines `30-31` declare class constructor which is not parameter-freee
+    * lines `30-31` declare class constructor which is not parameter-free

     * to inform Execution Engine that block requires custom initialisation,
     `get_init_parameters(...)` method in lines `33-35` enlists names of all